SzymonSt/autoinstrumentation-playground/README.md

 # autoinstrumentation-playground

 > [!WARNING]
 > This is not a setup meant for production use.
-It is meant to be used for testing and learning purposes only.
-It is not secure and should not be used to any other purpose than testing.
+It is not secure and should not be used to any other purpose than testing and learning.

 ## Running instrumented application locally